-Security considerations aside, a key feature that contributes to Telegram’s popularity (especially in repressive countries such as Iran, where it enjoys over 40 million users despite government attempts to regulate use of the service) is support for “channels.”
+Security considerations aside, a key feature that contributes to Telegram’s popularity (especially in repressive countries such as Iran, where it enjoys over 40 million users despite government attempts to regulate the use of the service) is support for “channels.”
 Users can create and post to channels that any number of other users can subscribe to.

 Public channels can be created using an alias and a URL that anyone can subscribe to, making Telegram a powerful tool for organizing resistance and disseminating information in repressive countries.

 Other features that help make Telegram popular include polls, stickers, sharing live locations in chats, and an online authorization and identity management system for those who need to prove their identity.
-A bots feature assists managing groups and channels.
+A bots feature assists with managing groups and channels.

-It also features One-to-one voice and video chats are fully end-to-end encrypted, although group voice chats are not.
+It also features One-to-one voice and video chats that are fully end-to-end encrypted, although group voice chats are not.
 Group video calls are not supported.

 Telegram is funded by public donations (notably from its own founder, Pavel Durov), although it is possible in-app monetization features will be introduced in the future.

 - No phone number or email required to sign up

 - Group polling and distribution lists (Android only)

 Like Proton, Threema is based in Switzerland, a country with very strong data privacy laws and independent from the United States and European Union.
 It also owns its own server infrastructure located in Switzerland.